reallocate/reallocate/README.md

-ReAllocate Web Platform
+ReAllocate, The Platform
 ============================
 This open source project is for the ReAllocate (reallocate.org) marketplace, where knowledge meets need.

 PREREQUISITES

 - Python 2.7
-- pip (Python)
+- pip
 - SQLite

 INITIAL SETUP